-In both cases, lord and slave elements ( $\S2.4$ ) are constructed by Bmad to hold the necessary information.
-In both cases, the lord elements will represent the "physical" element while the slave elements will embody the "beam path".
+This chapter covers the concept of superposition.
+Superposition is used when elements overlap spatially.
+With superposition, lord and slave elements ($\S2.4$) are constructed by Bmad to hold the necessary information.
+The lord elements will represent the "physical" element while the slave elements will embody the "beam path".

-8.1 Superposition
+8.1 Superposition Fundamentals